alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/consent.md

+---
+layout: default
+title: Consent Questions
+parent: Getting Started
+nav_order: 4
+---
+> 🚨 **What you need to know**
+> * The consent questions require a **Participant information sheet** and questions regarding age.
+> * You can find this information in the Qualtrics library, under "XPhi Lab"

-## Consent Forms Setup
+## Consent Setup

-* Start by creating a question for the participant information sheet and consent form
+* Start by creating a **question** for the participant information sheet and consent form

   > 🚨 **PLEASE NOTE**: The information sheet may need to change for your study (for example, if you submit a new ethics application for it).
 Please ask your lab manager for the most recent version of the PI form and consent form.